PalomeroLab/how-to/docs/private/index.md

 # Private

 > [!CAUTION]
-> Thise section is intended for Palomero Lab members
+> This section is intended for Palomero Lab members
 > and the content may not be useful to the general public.

 ## Contents